fallen-icarus/cardano-address-book/README.md

 ## Will This Cause Blockchain Bloat?
 Each address entry is only about 100 bytes.
 I do not believe this will cause any issues related to blockchain bloat.

+## Should the address book be blindly trusted?
+The on-chain address book itself is guaranteed to be correct thanks to using the blockchain.
+However, the off chain querying does present the opportunity for a spoofing attack if third party platforms are used.
+Therefore, unless you are querying the blockchain directly (with your own dbsync or related application), then the results of the off chain query should not be blindly trusted.